While they won’t rattle your windows or let you feel the bass in your chest, Bluetooth speakers under $50 do leave plenty of room in your budget.

-If our picks don’t match what you’re looking for, visit our Bluetooth speaker reviews.
+If our picks don’t match what you’re looking for, visit our wireless speaker reviews.

 It will help you narrow down additional options and find the perfect speaker for you.

-If you’ve never purchased a Bluetooth speaker, our in-depth Bluetooth speaker buyer’s guide dives deeper into the features discussed in this guide.
+If you’ve never purchased a Bluetooth speaker, our in-depth wireless speaker buyer’s guide dives deeper into the features discussed in this guide.
 It includes information on sizes, audio quality, connectivity, durability, and more.

 Disclosure: You should know that in some cases, we may receive a referral fee (at no additional cost to you) for products purchased through the links on our site.
 These links help support our work but they do not influence our content.
 Our editorial recommendations are always genuine and we try to feature only the best products and services.
 Why trust us?